Columbia ISA

 The first two are traditionally used for 5.1 bitstream digital audio with HDMI becoming a new alternative.
 HDMI will eventually overtake the first two because HDMI has more capacity and capability for the newer audio surround sound sources.

 Optical and digital coaxial are both the same in function but use different cables.
 Optical uses an optical or light method of sending the digital stream while coaxial uses the more traditional electrical over copper wires method.
 Optical jacks are usually black and square while coaxial are usually orange and round.
 A good AVR will have plenty of inputs for optical and coaxial digital audio connections.
+You can connect DVD player digital audio outputs or the TV optical audio output to get sound from TV components like streaming media devices.

 If your TV does not have ARC and you have a surround sound source such as broadcast TV, then you need an optical cable connection from the TV to the AVR for surround sound.